 MADISON, Wis.
-(GOVERNMENT ACCOUNTABILITY BOARD NEWS RELEASE) -- The State of Wisconsin mailed postcards last week to nearly 100,000 registered voters who have not voted in the past four years.
+(RELEASE FROM WI ELECTIONS COMMITTEE)-- The State of Wisconsin is mailing postcards this week to approximately 114,000 registered voters who have not voted in the past four years.

-If you receive a postcard but believe you voted in Wisconsin in the past four years, please contact your local municipal clerk, who is responsible for recording who voted in an election.
-A directory of municipal clerks is available on the Government Accountability Board’s website: http://gab.wi.gov/clerks/directory.
+If you receive an Official Voter Registration Notice postcard but believe you voted in Wisconsin in the past four years, please contact your local municipal clerk, who is responsible for recording who voted in an election.
+Your clerk’s name and contact information are on the postcard.

-More information about the four-year voter record maintenance process is posted to the Board’s website.
+More information about the four-year voter record maintenance process is posted to the Commission’s website: https://elections.wi.gov.